LaurieAnderson92/CraftingCovern/README.md

 #### EFECE5 | Alabaster
 * Alabaster was picked for me, as it is the background of the striking image I put on my front page and login pages, using it throught the site creates consistancy

-#### FFc107 | Amber
+#### 490E4B | Russian Violet
-* Amber is a a ligter shake of Pumpkin, which was origionally used.
-I picked amber because of its lighter contrast and higher yellow value which makes it easier to see for users who are corona-diverse
+* Russian Violet is a Deep Purple.
+I picked it for its halloween theme and its opposition to the colour of the cover photo pumpkin It pared well with white which makes it easier to see for users who are corona-diverse

 #### 353935 | Onyx
 * Onyx was also picked for me as It's the colour of the witch's outfit in my main image and it constrasts nice with the alabaster.